 The main agenda of using HDI technology is to pack more components on a smaller board.
 Choosing smaller footprints for HDI increases board functionality and component density.

 Therefore, while designing a high-density interconnect board there are many problems to tackle.
 Usage of components with smaller footprints enables a dense accommodation.
-In this article, we will look into the following aspects:

 What is an HDI layout?